shmiko/shmiko.github.io/_posts/2016-06-10-3-reasons-to-stop-calling-yourself-an-entrepreneur.md

 What you do communicates the value.
 Who you are, not as much.

-This article was originally posted on Moveelo.com - see the original post here: [RePosted from](http://moveelo.com/blog/3-reasons-to-stop-calling-yourself-an-entrepreneur-start-getting-real/)
+This article was originally posted on Moveelo.com - see the original post here: [moveelo.com](http://moveelo.com/blog/3-reasons-to-stop-calling-yourself-an-entrepreneur-start-getting-real/)